- What Exactly is Cerenia? (Maropitant Citrate)

 While Cerenia is prescribed for vomiting in cats and dogs, there are vital differences that a pet owner should take note of and understand as well as possible before making any decisions.

-Cerenia can benefit your canine friend in a variety of circumstances that include stopping nausea and vomiting after it has begun and even prevent it from ever starting in the first place.
+Cerenia can benefit your canine friend in a variety of circumstances that include stopping nausea and effectively treat acute vomiting after it has begun and even prevent it from ever starting in the first place.

 Motion Sickness Treated with Cerenia

 Traveling with our pets is something many dog owners enjoy doing.
 As a matter of fact, here at Innovetpet, we understand more than most just how much people love to bring their furry friends along on flights or car rides as we have done so ourselves.

 The sad truth is that there are some pets that just do not enjoy traveling one bit.
 As a matter of fact, studies have demonstrated that an estimated one in five dogs suffers from motion sickness.